enhance-dev/enhance.dev/app/docs/md/learn/starter-project/elements.md

 ## Naming

 The file name of your element will be the tag name you author with.
 Meaning `app/elements/my-message.mjs` will be authored as `<my-message></my-message>` in your HTML page.
+Enhance elements are HTML custom elements, so they [require two or more words separated by a dash](/docs/learn/concepts/html/elements).

 ```
 app/elements/my-message → <my-message></my-message>